 Now add in the almond milk, cornstarch, vanilla and almond extract (if using).
 Beat on high until it is all fully combined, about 1 minute.
 Scrape the sides of the bowl as needed.

 Add 1 cup of the flour to the wet mixture.
 Sprinkle the baking powder and salt on top of the flour.
 Mix on low speed, until just combined.
 Now add 1 more cup of the flour and continue to mix on low until just combined; don't over mix.
 The dough should feel similar to play dough when you work it in your hands, but it will look crumbly in the bowl.
 If it seems too wet for rolling, add another 1/4 cup of flour.
-You want the dough to be thick, but not dry and crumbly.
+You want the dough to be thick, but not dry.
 I always use the full 2 1/4 cups of flour.
 If the dough is too wet, your cookies will spread.